RoopkamalDhindsa/shopify-extensibility-payment-customizations/README.md

-## Step 2: Create the delivery customization function
+## Step 2: Create the payment customization function

 ### 1. Navigate to `extensions/payment-customization-js`
 Press Ctrl+C to stop the app development environment and then, use cd to go to the exrtension's main folder